wasmfx/oopsla23-artifx/README.md

 has a performance regression due to our own refactorings and upstream changes.
 Another side effect of these changes is that the memory footprint of the asyncify programs has been improved.
-We will update the numbers accordingly in the paper.
+We will update the numbers accordingly in the camera-ready version of the paper.

 The file size column in file listings under `compiling main-kjp.go with asyncify` and `compiling coroutines.go with asyncify` form the